ROZALIYA0206/whitepaper/technical.md

 ### Hedge Platform

-Our flagship DApp, Hedge, is in development and currently being built on the Ethereum network, but will eventually be migrated to the Rublix Blockchain.
+Our flagship DApp, Hedge, is in development and is currently being built on the Ethereum network but will eventually be migrated to the Rublix Blockchain.
 Hedge is a networking hub for financial and cryptocurrency trading experts and newcomers seeking real-time trading predictions for cryptocurrencies, stocks, options, commodities or any other tradable product.

 The Hedge platform incorporates blockchain technology directly into the functionality whereby traders submit predictions into a smart contract-driven "Blueprint" that will execute true or false results based on real market information.
 Hedge rewards traders with RBLX Tokens for successful predictions as paid for by the Blueprint purchasers.
 Traders with successful predictions will also be rewarded positive ranking points on the Hedge platform based on the smart contract authority and Hedge's Proof-of-Ranking algorithm.
 Blueprints will thus carry an intrinsic value based on the trader's track record and ranking.

 Users who identify a trader with a high ranking and reputation can purchase their Blueprints using RBLX Tokens to gain access to that trader's predictions.
 If the trader makes a correct prediction via the Blueprint, they will receive the tokens from the purchasers.
 Otherwise, the tokens are returned to the purchaser as coded in the smart contract.
 The higher the trader's ranking on Hedge, the more expensive the Blueprint.
-This ranking, reward and verification system greatly enhances a traders credibility, motivation to succeed and earning potential, in addition to filtering out poor performers with unproven track records.
+This ranking, reward and verification system greatly enhances a trader's credibility, motivation to succeed and earning potential, in addition to filtering out poor performers with unproven track records.

 #### Hedge v1: Smart Contract Integration (Blueprints)

 The first and official public release of Hedge (v1) will be in the form of an Ethereum based dApp.
-This will provide the groundwork necessary to release a fully functioning product utilizing our planned smart contract architecture, which will handle the majority of our anticipated features.
-Meanwhile, the Rublix Blockchain will be in research and continue its potential development giving the entire Rublix platform ample room for future growth.
+This will provide the groundwork necessary to release a fully functioning product utilizing our planned smart contract architecture on the Rublix Blockchain, which will handle all of our anticipated features.
+Meanwhile, the Rublix Blockchain will continue to be researched and built and continue its  development giving Hedge and other Rublix projects ample room for growth.

 By incorporating smart contract capabilities, Hedge v1 allows for the facilitation of outcomes for analyst Blueprints.
 This system will be able to compare market predictions coded into each smart contract using Oracles, and then execute positive or negative rankings for the trader based on the end result of what took place in the market at a future point in time.
 Traders who correctly anticipate market movements will automatically be rewarded with positive ranking points on the Hedge platform based on the smart contract authority.